 The leader of the Iron Belts could only hope.

 Smit slowly went through a series of slow stretching exercises, acclimatising his mind to his new body while simultaneously testing what his new body was capable of.
-A true blacksmith knew and understood his body in detail, allowing the blacksmith to manipulate it to time the strikes of his hammer, the strength of the blow, the speed at which he had to retract metal from the coals, and the accuracy to deliver every single strike of the hammer.
-In truth, any true master of their art, be it a swordsman, a blacksmith, or dancer, as long as your body was the tool that was required to carry out the job, said master of their craft had to know their body intimately to perform as a true master of their craft should.
+A true blacksmith knew and understood his body in detail, allowing the blacksmith to manipulate it to time the strikes of his hammer, the strength of the blow, the speed at which he had to retract metal from the coals, and the accuracy to deliver every single strike of the hammer with absolute precision.
+In truth, any true master of their art, be it a swordsman, a blacksmith, or dancer, as long as your body was the tool that was required to carry out the job, had to know their body intimately to perform as a true master of their craft should.

 Smit understood this well and thus endeavored to understand this new body of his.
 It was similar to the one that he had once had in another life, but it was still different.
 He started with simple movements, stretching his fingers carefully, every digit tested slowly for its range of motion, then stretched in a practiced manner.
 But even as he did his exercises, a part of his mind was always aware of what was going in his dungeon.